Top 10 Mental Health Benefits of Yoga

 Obesity, depression, high blood pressure results in poor sleep quality.
 However, the incorporation of yoga in daily life promotes better sleep.
 Yoga helps to fall asleep faster, sleep for long hours and feel more well-rested.
 Yoga decreases sleep disturbances, improves sleep quality and the need for medications to sleep.

-Yoga increases the secretions of melatonin (hormone which regulates wakefulness and sleep).
+Yoga increases the secretions of melatonin (a hormone that regulates wakefulness and sleep).

 7. Improves Balance And Flexibility